shiwangi880/bitespeed-task/README.md

 ## How It Works

-1.If no matching contact exists:
+## If no matching contact exists:

-2.A new primary contact is created.
+* A new primary contact is created.

-3.If matching contacts exist:
+## If matching contacts exist:

-4.The oldest contact remains primary.
+* The oldest contact remains primary.

-5.Other primary contacts are converted to secondary.
+* Other primary contacts are converted to secondary.

-6.New unique email/phone is added as secondary.
+* New unique email/phone is added as secondary.

-7.The response always returns:
+* The response always returns:

-8.Primary Contact ID
+* Primary Contact ID

-9.All associated emails
+* All associated emails

-10.All associated phone numbers
+* All associated phone numbers

-11.All secondary contact IDs
+* All secondary contact IDs

 ---